n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 5. Enter `Done` in the ***Title*** field.
 6. Click on ***Execute Node*** to run the node.

-In the screenshot below, you will notice that the node creates a new list `Done` in the board `Documentation` created using the Wekan node.
+In the screenshot below, you will notice that the node creates a new list called `Done` in the `Documentation` board.
 :::

 ![Using the Wekan node to create a list with the title Done](./Wekan2_node.png)